The Autopilot Bid: How Passive Indexing Created a $25 Trillion Feedback Loop

 Every paycheck deposited into a 401(k) automatically buys 7 stocks.
 No human decision.
 No price consideration.
 No off switch.

-- The Mag 7 are 30–34% of the S&P 500 by weight.
-Seven companies out of five hundred control a third of the index.
+- The Mag 7 are roughly 35% of the S&P 500 by weight (about 34.8% in mid-May 2026).
+Seven companies out of five hundred control more than a third of the index.
 This has never happened before.

-- Over 60% of US equity investment is now passive.
+- Roughly 60% of the US equity-fund market is now passive.
 Index funds, ETFs, target-date funds — money that buys stocks based on market cap weight, not on whether the companies are worth buying.
+Indexed funds held about $19 trillion as of early 2026, more than active funds.

 - Every 401(k) paycheck is an automatic bid on these 7 stocks.
 No human evaluates the price.
 No analyst makes the call.
 The money flows in on schedule, buys in proportion to weight, and pushes prices higher — which increases the weight — which attracts more passive buying.

 - The Nasdaq Special Rebalance (July 2023) proved there IS a ceiling.
-When Mag 7 hit 55% of the Nasdaq 100, the index was forced to rebalance down to 40%.
+When Mag 7 hit nearly 55% of the Nasdaq 100, the index was forced to rebalance down to about 43%.
 It was only the third special rebalance in history.

 - Active price discovery is largely dead for these names.
 NVIDIA alone accounts for over 25% of total US options premium.
 The options tail is wagging the stock dog.